metaleap/vscode-appz/libs/js/readme.md

 Provides single-call access to numerous individual `Workspace` properties at once.

-**`returns`** a thenable that resolves when this `AllProperties` call has successfully completed at the VSC side and its `WorkspaceBag` result received back at our end.
+**`returns`** a thenable that resolves when this `AllProperties` call has successfully completed at the VSC side and its `WorkspaceState` result received back at our end.

 #### Type declaration: